Image Hijacks: Adversarial Images can Control Generative Models at Runtime: A Case Study in Four Attack Types

 Our framework gives us a general way to train image hijacks that induce any behaviour $B : C \to \tc{Logits}$ characterisable by some dataset $D=\cbr{(\tc{ctx}, B(\tc{ctx})) \mid \tc{ctx}\in C}$.
 We now explore the power of this framework by training hijacks for a range of undesirable behaviours.

 Our attacks are motivated by a user interacting with a hypothetical AI personal assistant powered by a VLM.
-Such an assistant might have access to \emph{private user data}, be exposed to \emph{untrusted data}, and be able to perform \emph{actions on the user's behalf} through the use of an API parser (the current prevailing method used to allow LLMs to take external actions \citep{LangChain, mialon2023augmented}).
-Such a system is illustrated in Figure~\ref{fig:full-dataset-structure}.
+Such an assistant might have access to \emph{private user data}, be exposed to \emph{untrusted data}, and be able to perform \emph{actions on the user's behalf} through the use of an API parser (the prevailing method through which LLMs can interact with the world \citep{LangChain, mialon2023augmented}).
+Such a system is illustrated in Figure~\ref{fig:ai_assistant}.